rust-embedded/discovery/src/05-led-roulette/build-it.md

 argument of that flag: the *name* of the target.

-The microcontroller in the micro:bit has a Cortex-M0 processor in it. `rustc` knows how to cross compile to the Cortex-M architecture and provides 4 different targets that cover the different processor families within that architecture:
+The microcontroller in the micro:bit has a Cortex-M0 processor in it. `rustc` knows how to cross compile to the Cortex-M architecture and provides several different targets that cover the different processor families within that architecture:

 - `thumbv6m-none-eabi`, for the Cortex-M0 and Cortex-M1 processors
 - `thumbv7m-none-eabi`, for the Cortex-M3 processor
 - `thumbv7em-none-eabi`, for the Cortex-M4 and Cortex-M7 processors
 - `thumbv7em-none-eabihf`, for the Cortex-M4**F** and Cortex-M7**F** processors
+- `thumbv8m.main-none-eabi`, for the Cortex-M33 and Cortex-M35P processors
+- `thumbv8m.main-none-eabihf`, for the Cortex-M33**F** and Cortex-M35P**F** processors

 For the micro:bit, we'll use the `thumbv6m-none-eabi` target.
 Before cross compiling you have to download pre-compiled version of the standard library (a reduced version of it actually) for your